getappmap/appmap-js/docs/reference/appmap-client-cli.md

 ## Overview

-The AppMap CLI provides utility commands to install AppMap client libraries and work with AppMaps.
+The AppMap CLI provides utility commands to install AppMap client libraries and work with AppMap Data.

 ## Prerequisites